minio/docs/source/installation/expand-minio-distributed.rst

 own failure domain, where the loss of one or more disks or nodes in that pool does not effect the availability of other pools in the deployment.

-MinIO does not rebalance objects across the new server pools.
-MinIO prefers new write operations to the pool with the most free storage, which is typically the newly added pool.

 The procedure on this page expands an existing :ref:`distributed <deploy-minio-distributed>` MinIO deployment with an additional server pool.